How To Get Ready For Prime Day 2019

 How to Prepare: For Sponsored Products, make sure your budgets and bids are optimized for maximum impressions, clicks, and conversions.
 If you’re running Sponsored Brand campaigns, have a clear goal in mind, like new customer acquisition.
 Lastly, if you’re running Display campaigns make sure your audiences are built correctly to target the ideal customer.

-4. Setting Advertising Budgets for Prime Day
+4. Setting Advertising Budgets

 Budgets are the final, but in many cases the most important, consideration for Prime Day.
 For some retailers, spending and revenue figures in Amazon are not updated in real-time, so making sure you have enough available budget can be a tricky process.